GregViguier/centos-xfce-vnc-soleil/README.md

 This repository contains Synchrotron SOLEIL's Docker Image.
 This is heavily based on Consol's Docker images.

-Each Docker image is installed with the following components:
+The Docker image is installed with the following components:

 * Desktop environment [**Xfce4**](http://www.xfce.org)
 * VNC-Server (default VNC port `5901`)